Winter Wonderland in Iceland

 Being up early and staying out late, we will be on the prowl for some of the best photo opportunities that Iceland has to offer.
 My buddy James has been there six times and led many workshops, although never in winter.
 We both have wanted to capture the majesty of Iceland during this magical time for quite some time.
 We have hired guides to take us to the sculpted ice caves, where the twisted and ethereal, blue glow of the ice makes for stunning photography.
 All crampons and ice gear, including special trucks to get us there will be included.
 We also hope to capture spectacular images of the frozen waterfalls that happen during the winter months.
 Most people go to Iceland during the summer months but we are planning on something different, with the beauty of winter as our backdrop.

 The trip will include all transportation going to many beautiful locations.
 All the accommodations will also be included with some beautiful hotels as we have reserved the best hotels possible in each town.
-All meals are included throughout the workshop including some days with lunches going with us on the road.
+We will eat together as a group throughout the workshop including some days with lunches going with us on the road.
 The trip to the ice caves with guides should be one of the highlights of this workshop and something that I have wanted to do for as long as I can remember.
 Spending a half day with the Icelandic ponies on a black beach and by the water, taking photos of these incredibly photogenic horses will also be a highlight of this workshop.
 Many of you know how much I love capturing beautiful horses and these long hair horses in Iceland are one of the most beautiful breeds on the planet.

-We will all meet in the capital, Reykjavik on day one, and have a welcome dinner that first night together somewhere in the capital.
-We will go over the itinerary, show photographs of some of the places we’re going to and get ready to leave for our journey throughout the island the next day.
+We will all meet in the capital, Reykjavik on day one, and have lunch that first day together somewhere in the capital.
+We will go over the itinerary, show photographs of some of the places we’re going and try and do two local shoots that evening, either before or after dinner.
+Then it will be time to get ready to leave for our journey throughout the island the next day.
 We will not drive the entire way around the Ring Road on this workshop as it is incredibly time consuming.
 With less time on the road, we will focus on going to some of the best places for photography, day and night.
 The night sky is a big part of this workshop and we will be hoping for clear skies for some part of the trip to capture the breathtaking Aurora Borealis.

 Speaking of the weather, Iceland is cold and you will need to have warm gear and clothes for this workshop.
+I have a welcome letter with what you will need to bring with photos of the right gear to bring.
 There is also no way to guarantee we will have good weather throughout as this is Iceland and very unpredictable, especially during winter.
 Everyone needs to know this as weather can make or break our shots.
 We will hope for the best weather possible but be prepared for anything.

 jim and I will be helping everyone individually with their photography and help them to understand the best ways to capture this beautiful country.
 We will be with everyone all the time except the times where people can go on their own and explore in some of the towns.
 We will be shooting at sunrise throughout the day till sunset although this is the land of the long days.
 We will also be shooting a lot after dark after the sun goes down.
 If you know my work, you know how much I love shooting after dark as the night time brings a totally different feeling.
 We will be looking all over, in every place for fantastic after dark photo ops!

-All transportation within Iceland, all meals, soft drinks, lodging in the best hotels available, crampons and ice climbing gear for the ice caves and photographic instruction from two instructors throughout the workshop.
+All transportation within Iceland, lodging in the best hotels available, shooing the Icelandic horses on the beach, ice cave guide and crampons and ice climbing gear for the ice caves, shooting from at least drone in different areas and photographic instruction from two instructors throughout the workshop.

 WHAT’S NOT INCLUDED

 Airfare from your home to and from Iceland.
 Travel and trip insurance (recommended).
-Alcoholic beverages.
-Tips for our guides.
+All meals, alcoholic beverages and soft drinks, and tips for our ice guide.
 Anything else not specifically listed in the “what’s included” section.

 PAYMENT, TERMS AND CONDITIONS